 This course is open to all interested eighth-grade students.
 The major focus will be on individual exploratory involvement.
-The course emphasizes elements and principles of design, along with opportunities for enhancing critical-thinking and writing skills.
+The course emphasizes elements and principles of art and design, along with opportunities for enhancing critical-thinking and writing skills.

 This course is open to eighth-grade students who have a strong interest in art.
 It is recommended but not required that they successfully complete seventh-grade art before enrolling.
-These students will develop a more extensive understanding of the elements and principles of design.
-As a means of assessment, writing explorations stressing art history, skill development, aesthetics, and procedures will be implemented.
+These students will develop a more extensive understanding of the elements and principles of art and design, along with opportunities for enhancing critical-thinking, collaborative, creative and writing skills.